 A: Nimitz is our puffy Pomeranian who was bald when we met him.
 For #NimitzThePomeranian’s origin story, click here.
 Our friend nicknamed him, “The Fabio of Dogs.”
 (Joined our family in 2015 – present.)

 #LouTheChihuahua was our resident snuggler, and the ebony to Nimitz’s ivory.
 He joined our family in 2015 at 3 years old.
-We gave him love and he loved us.
+We gave him love and a warm home, and he loved us right back.
 He left this earth, and we miss him dearly, daily.
 RIP my sweet #LilLou (October 2015 – August 2016.)

 #PennyThePup joined our family in 2017 at 5 years old.
 She is some kind of mixed breed.
 We *think* king charles mixed with dachshund.
-Go to my Instagram to see her tiny, short legs and super long body.
+Go to Instagram to see her tiny, short legs and super long body.
 She’s our resident redhead and looks like a fox with a dog face!
-Pilot calls her, “Lady Penny Pilkington.”
+Pilot calls her “Lady Penny Pilkington.”
 Yes, he really did give her that name.
 Not me.
 (January 2017 – present.)